-The Washington State Legislature justmade changes to the Real Estate Excise Tax (REET).
-Previously, the State collected 1.28% of the sale price of real property that funds several initiatives in the State, with the majority of the money going to the States’ General Fund.
+The Washington State Legislature has made changes to the Real Estate Excise Tax (REET) that go into effect on January 1st, 2020.
+Currently, the State collects 1.28% of the sale price of real property that funds several initiatives in the State, with the majority of the money going to the States’ General Fund.
 King County also collects 0.50% on the transfer of real property.

 Cities and Counties will be allowed to charge an additional 0.25% to 0.50% Excise Tax to help fund homeless projects and provide funds for affordable housing.
 Municipalities must gain permission for these additional taxes through voter approval.